 When a frenzy ends, the berserker is fatigued (–2 penalty to Strength and Dexterity, unable to charge or run) for 1 minute.
 This fatigue cannot be reduced or mitigated in any way and applies even to normally fatigue-immune characters.
 A berserker can’t enter a new frenzy while fatigued or exhausted, but can otherwise enter a frenzy multiple times per day.
 If a berserker falls unconscious, his frenzy immediately ends.
 If the character is still under the effect of a rage ability, the fatigued condition does not apply until the rage ends—at which point the character is exhausted, not merely fatigued.
 This ability counts as a rage effect and does not stack with any other rage effects except for beastmaster’s base rage.

-This replaces the animal companion and wild empathy abilities.
+This ability replaces the animal companion, wild empathy, and beastmaster tactics.

 Berserkers learn to harness their frenzy to be become unstoppable killing machines.
 At 2nd level and every two levels thereafter, the berserker may choose to learn one of the following special abilities below or a rage power taken from the beastmaster’s rage power list.
 Berserk powers require the berserker to be in frenzy to access them.